gcla/termshark/docs/UserGuide.md

 - ```psml-args``` (string list) - any extra parameters to pass to ```tshark``` when it is invoked to generate PSML.
 - ```recent-files``` (string list) - the pcap files shown when the user clicks the "recent" button in termshark.
 Newly viewed files are added to the beginning.
 - ```recent-filters``` (string list) - recently used Wireshark display filters.
+- ```stream-cache-size``` (int) - termshark caches the structures and UI used to display reassembled TCP and UDP streams.
+This allows for quickly redisplaying a stream that's been loaded before.
+This setting determines how many streams are cached.
+The default is 100.
 - ```stream-view``` (string - the default view when displaying a reassembled stream.
 Choose from "hex"/"ascii"/"raw".
 - ```tail-command``` (string) - make termshark use this specific ```tail``` command.
 This is used when reading from an interface in order to feed ```dumpcap```-saved data to ```tshark```.
 The default is ```tail -f -c +0 <file>```.
 If you are running on Windows, the default is set to the cygwin tail command.
 But probably better to use Wireshark on Windows :-)
 - ```term``` (string) - termshark will use this as a replacement for the TERM environment variable.